thabala-cloud/docs/docs/cli/commands/service-instance-delete.md

 :::info

-To delete an existing service instance first you need to create one by the `apply` command using a relevant infrastructure YAML file.
+To delete an existing service instance first you need to create one using the `apply` command giving a relevant infrastructure YAML file.

 See further details in [Apply Infrastructure](infra-apply.md) section.